readmeio/oas/README.md

 ### OpenAPI definitions

-Because this library has full TypeScript types and docblocs this README is not intended to be full documentation so consult the individual method docblocks if you need more information on a specific method.
+Because this library has full TypeScript types and docblocks this README is not intended to be full documentation so consult the individual method docblocks if you need more information on a specific method.

 #### General